Dementia in Amyotrophic Lateral Sclerosis (ALS)

 When to Seek Medical Care for ALS

 You are the best person to judge whether you are experiencing changes that suggest ALS and dementia.
-Because dementia is not a common feature associated with ALS, and can have many causes, it is important to see your health care provider if you develop any changes in personality, behavior, speech, or memory.
+Because dementia is not a common feature associated with ALS, and can have many causes, it is important to see your health care provider if you develop any changes in personality, behavior, language comprehension, or memory.

 Exams and Tests for ALS and Dementia